top of page

 This is where a seasoned faux finisher comes in to create the illusion of stone.
 A semi-gloss white was used as a base, and over it, meticulously hand painted light gray veining was done to the entire surface to match the stone as close as possible.
 The large veins were incorporated as a continuation of the patterns from the countertops and backsplash adjacent to it.

 To protect the finished work, it is always recommended to clear coat with a urethane product, so three coats were sprayed on to achieve the final look.
-This was my contribution to the project, but the client would eventually install glass over it on top of round metal stand offs.
-That's the reason for the four round marking on the surface.

 Comments